raktim2022/Cynthia-Ugwu-Clone/README.md

-# This is a clone of Cynthia Ugwu.
+# This is a clone of Cynthia Ugwu Webiste.